 Tips For Breastfeeding In Public

-Unfortunately, public breastfeeding criticism does still exist in our culture, but don’t let that stop you.
+Unfortunately, public breastfeeding criticism does still exist in our culture, but don’t let that stop you from feeding your hungry baby.
 Here are some ways to respond if someone criticizes you or simply has a question about what you’re doing:

 Explain the benefits of breastfeeding and your commitment to providing the best nutrition for your little one (pssst – we have a long list of breastfeeding benefits).

-If someone is being rude or disrespectful to your baby’s needs, it’s okay to entirely ignore them.
+If someone is being rude or disrespectful to your baby’s needs, it’s okay to ignore them entirely or walk away from the situation, particularly if you don't feel safe.
 You know you’re doing what’s best for your baby, so don’t feel obligated to explain yourself.

 Calmly discuss differences in opinion, without accepting their criticism.
 Disagreements happen, so don’t be afraid to defend your values.